jparkhurst3/Thundercats_LionPing/README.md

 ## Special thanks and attributions
-Thanks to Petra Prgomet for the lovely favicon
+Thanks to Petra Prgomet and Creative Stall for the lovely favicons